saurabhkb/Active-Time-Problem/README.md

 To run the LP solver in the gurobi directory, you will need to have Gurobi and then it can be run as `gurobi.sh lpsolve.py < problem_instance_file`.

+For now, the local search algorithm can be run by adding a main method to the file `local_search.py` and calling teh required functions.
+A sample is shown in the file itself.

 ####  IBFS
 The IBFS implementation comes from the Maximum Flow Project (http://www.cs.tau.ac.il/~sagihed/ibfs/code.html) and is based on the following two papers: